Pivotal Greenplum Database (GPDB) all versions

 Several reasons contribute to a GPDB process that generates an out of memory (OOM) error.
 GPDB attempts to provide meaningful error codes and messages that detail why an action resulted in the OOM.
 These errors fall into two categories and are identified by the associated error codes.
-Within the two categories a number of reasons for the generated error.The following are examples of possible OOM errors.
+Within the two categories, there are a number of reasons for the generated error.The following are examples of possible OOM errors.
 Note that the error codes are

 "ERROR","53400","Out of memory (seg13 slice13 sdw1-1:40001 pid=10183)","VM Protect failed to allocate 8388608 bytes, 6 MB available"